Product Management in the Growing Blockchain Industry

 The ICO boom rode the wave of the Blockchain hype.
 ICOs (Initial Coin Offering) are public offerings of a new cryptocurrency backed by a Blockchain network.
 While thousands of coins and Blockchain-based products were being sold following the cryptocurrency bubble in 2017, many have been labeled as fraudulent, overvalued, and scams.
 This has created a strong negative stigma around cryptocurrencies and Blockchain, which has decreased the market demand for new Blockchain products.

 A top challenge for a product manager in the Blockchain industry today is to navigate the stigmatized market and launch products that stand out as reliable, innovative, and stable products.
-Following the bubble burst of cryptomarkets, it has been particularly difficult to brand and market Blockchain products as legitimate items.
+Following the bubble burst of cryptomarkets, it has been particularly difficult to Blockchain products as legitimate items.
 Today, a successful product manager will help build a product that is upheld by not just a structured idea, but by an organized team of intelligent designers, engineers, and marketers that guarantee the success and customer satisfaction of the given product.
 Structured planning and a strong knowledge of previous Blockchain developments is essential in tackling the largest challenges in the Blockchain industry.
 Overcoming and circumnavigating the negative stigma of Blockchain and cryptocurrencies is a crucial task for the project manager that determines the success of the product.

 As discussed, the rapid growth of Blockchain has led to an increased demand for product management.
 The tech boom in the early 2000s brought on the first wave of the need for product managers.
 In many aspects, the product manager brings the confusing digital world to the general public by simplifying and explaining the powers and purposes of the technology.
 Blockchain demands a liaison to the common public more than anything else.
 Its complexities and underdevelopment means it needs people, like the product manager, to connect the confusing Blockchain environment with the common consumer.
 Where we are today, it is yet to be done.
 Therefore, the role of a product manager will be ever more important for the Blockchain industry.
 Translating and building Blockchain products in the future will demand comprehensive understanding of both the technology, and more importantly the state of the consumer.